gualtierofrigerio/EXIFReader/README.md

 When you run the app it will ask to access the library and will scan for pictures, collect the EXIF data and at the end show you a table with the aggregated data of LensModel.
 The slider on the top let you specify a limit, the pictures are in order of date so you get the most recent ones.

-Currently is working if you have the pictures on your device.
-If you only keep thumbnails on device exif data is not available in my tests.
+If you have pictures on the cloud and optimise space on the iPhone, you need to toggle the network switch on.
+I suggest doing so in Wi-Fi as pictures will be downloaded from the network.